-- Transformational metrics – Next generation “transaction-based net profit (TBNP™) metrics™ that link the revenue of each transaction (order line) with the all-in cost to produce that increment of revenue are enabling managers to identify powerful new profit levers (i.e. specific profit improvement actions that address your specific profit improvement opportunities, ranging from stabilizing customer order patterns to optimizing each customer’s product mix) and seize critical profit opportunities.
+- Transformational metrics – Revolutionary “transaction-based net profit (TNP) metrics”, that are at the heart of new PRP systems, link the revenue of each transaction (invoice line) with the all-in cost to produce that revenue increment, enabling managers to identify powerful new profit levers (i.e. specific profit improvement actions that address your specific profit improvement opportunities, ranging from stabilizing customer order patterns to optimizing each customer’s product mix), and seize critical profit opportunities.

 Managing Profitable Growth

 Managers who put these components in place as the core of their management processes will turbocharge their profitability and capture their industries’ strategic high ground.

 This will create a double win: they will dramatically improve both their competitive positioning and their financial performance from the start, even while they are building their future success.
 And, in almost all companies, no net new investment is required – most of these components start generating cash from the start.